 Well been here for a while reading and posting on occasion.
 But never really read anyone who is similar to our living issues.

 We are on disability which as many know means u live (survive) under the poverty line (under since u dont even make the base poverty line income).
 We live in a monthly basis of being food deprived so eating one meal a day is very much the norm.
 It isnt health but it becomes the only option.
-We depend on local food pantries for supply of fresh… read more
+We depend on local food pantries for supply of fresh veg once a month and… read more

 local soup kitchen for us is over an hour away on transit - and if we had funds for transit we'd not have to worry about the food aspect since the cost to get there and back would actually mean a weeks worth of food for us as it stands :(